kirby-deprecated-plugins/kirby-html-minifier/README.md

 [MIT](https://opensource.org/licenses/MIT)

 It is discouraged to use this plugin in any project that promotes racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.

+## Donate

+If you want to make a donation, you can do that by sending any amount https://www.paypal.me/DevoneraAB

 ## Credits